gbc1858/AWA_beamline_layout/README.md

    ![img](readme_img/zone5.png)

 ### To revise the beamline layout
-1. In the beamline csv input file, all elements are put under the corresponding zones, ie.
+1. In the beamline csv input file, all elements are put under the corresponding zone with the given headers, i.e.

    | Zone 1  |       |     |         |
    |:-------:|:-----:|:---:|:-------:|